This charity is giving away computers to low-income Houston-area families

 To register, a child must be enrolled in school in Harris County and lack access to a working laptop, tablet or computer at home.

+"We have virucide and Clorox wipes to clean surfaces and computers, we are limiting the number of staff who are working to distribute computers so we can practice social distancing protocols, and everyone is gloved and masked," Steckly said.
+"We are also ensuring people do not get out of their vehicles."

-Distribution is limited to one device per household, and Comp-U-Dopt is giving away 50 computers each day to families that register.
+Distribution is limited to one device per household.
 Further details can be found at the group's site.

 Founded in 2007, Comp-U-Dopt aims to boost access to computers, with the belief that every child deserves equal access to education and opportunity, according to its website.